MicrosoftDocs/learn/learn-pr/azure/ms-learn-live-test/includes/4-session-3-prep.md

-At the end of the second session we had the VanArsdel solution running up on Azure as an App Service and made it connect to an Azure SQL database.
+At the end of the second session, we had the VanArsdel solution running up on Azure as an App Service and made it connect to an Azure SQL Database.
 The Azure Data Migration Assistant helped us move our data from the local database instance into the cloud.

 To follow along with the session, we recommend getting the project into the state we had at the end of session two.